Server Cloud Backup

 • RMAN> alter database open;

-1. Log in to the IDrive application and click the 'Server Backup' tab.
+1. Sign in to the IDrive application and click ‘Server Backup’.
+A slider menu will appear.
+Select ‘Oracle’.

-3. Provide the Oracle Server authentication information when prompted.
+3. Provide the Oracle Instance authentication information when prompted.
+Enter the Host String in the EZCONNECT format:

-(a) Ensure that the selected temporary directory on the local computer has sufficient disk space to hold the Oracle server backup resources.
+Note: Ensure that the selected temporary directory path on the local computer has sufficient disk space to hold the Oracle server backup resources.
+Also, select the temporary location on the computer where the Oracle Instance is running.

-6. The ‘Schedule backup’ screen is displayed where you can schedule the backup for any future day and time or perform an immediate backup of the selected databases.
+6. Click 'Schedule'.
+The 'Scheduler' is displayed where you can schedule the backup for any future day and time or perform an immediate backup of the selected Container Database.

-Note: For easy identification of the Oracle server backup set, the name of the backup set will begin with 'IDOracleServerBkset' followed by the Database SID (Database System Identifier) name that you have scheduled for backup.
+7. NOTE: For an easy identification of the Oracle backup set, the name of the backup set will begin with ‘IDORACLEBkset’ followed by the Database Host String and backup type.

-You can consult your Oracle DBA for details on the configuration parameters.
+You may consult your Oracle Database Administrator for details on the configuration parameters.

 View the steps to restore the Oracle Server.